Te Kete Ipurangi Navigation:

 This session explores simple 2-element patterns around the theme of a daisy.

-1. Read the nursery rhyme "Mary, Mary Quite Contrary".
+1. Read and/or listen to the nursery rhyme "Mary, Mary Quite Contrary".
+Consider using this poem in your literacy teaching to enhance its relevance.

 2. Talk about what might be in Mary’s garden.
 Name some flowers and talk about them.
 If possible show the students a daisy – note the petals.